CenterForSpatialResearch/mapping_for_the_urban_humanities/markdown_how_to.md

 ** view this in `Raw` mode above to see all of the syntax

+### General Style notes:
+Tutorials should start off with learning objectives outlining skills to be covered, as well as a premise outlining the concept / question being investigated with the particular tutorial.

+Tutorials should include brief conceptual descriptions of tools/processes being used but should assume that the theoretical foundations of these tools/processes have been covered in lectures/class discussion.

+Its good to try to keep a through line that's connected to the premise with conversational notes about reason that we are about to embark on each methodological step.
+After the completion of that step, then, if applicable its often good to discuss any conclusions that can be drawn from it.

+It has worked well to call out each major conceptual step with a section break and then each software step gets numbered within that section

+i.e.:
+#### Performing a table join
+Description of why we are doing this and/or what this tool actually is.
+1. do this
+2. then do this
+3. after that do this
+Description of what happened.

 ### Markdown syntax guide:

 ## Tutorial Title